Dementia Care

 • Providing emotional support

-• Helping seniors stay mentally engaged
+• Assisting seniors in staying mentally engaged

 • Encouraging physical activity

-• Light laundry and housekeeping
+• Handling light laundry and housekeeping

 • Grocery shopping